 Some short-term medical plans offer a telemedicine benefit.
 Telemedicine gives you access to healthcare providers online or by phone 24/7.
 Whether you live in a small town or a big city, telemedicine is a convenient, interactive way to get non-emergency health care, and usually at a lower cost than seeing a doctor in person.

-Getting a quote through our secure online application only takes a few minutes with fast approval, if you’re eligible for a short-term health plan.
+Getting a short term health insurance quote through our secure online application only takes a few minutes with fast approval, if you’re eligible for a short-term health plan.

 Just be prepared to answer a few questions and provide personal information (name, date of birth, gender and zip code).
 You won't have to answer any immediate medical questions to get your quote.